FoodMLLM-JP: Leveraging Multimodal Large Language Models for Japanese Recipe Generation: Experiments

-Next, we focus on the evaluation results of the cooking procedures.GPT-4o showed the best performance in both sacreBLEU and ROUGE-L. Looking at the trained models, both LLaVA-1.5 and Phi-3 Vision have sacreBLEU scores around 4 and ROUGE-L scores around 35, but the Phi-3 Vision model with full parameter fine-tuning of the LLM part shows a significant improvement in both scores.
+Next, we focus on the evaluation results of the cooking procedures.
+The \texttt{phi3v-allft} showed the best performance in both sacreBLEU and ROUGE-L, while GPT-4o showed the worst.
+Looking at the trained models, both LLaVA-1.5 and Phi-3 Vision have sacreBLEU scores around 10 and ROUGE-L scores around 45, but the Phi-3 Vision model with full parameter fine-tuning of the LLM part shows an improvement of about three points in both scores.
 This suggests that the performance of cooking procedures is greatly influenced by the language capabilities of the MLLM.

 Finally, we present the results of applying our model to images in Figure \ref{fig:example}, which are not publicly available on the internet and new to LMMs.
 While Figure \ref{fig:overview} shows the output of \texttt{llava13b-lora-mq}, we introduce two more examples in Figure \ref{fig:example} that better illustrate the model's performance.
 The left side of the figure shows an example that is difficult to judge by appearance alone and answers from \texttt{phi3v-allft-mq} model for it.
 This dish contains rice, but it is difficult to distinguish from the photo.
 It is shown in the top recipe in the figure that the recipe generated from the photo does not include rice as an ingredient.
 However, the result is different when using the MLLM trained by R/MQ includes the dish name in the query text $q$ which is given by the user in addition to the photo.
 We can see in the lower recipe in the figure that the generated recipe for the photo and its dish name includes rice.
 The right side of the figure shows the difference in output between models when a non-food photo is input.
 All models recognize that the photo is a dog, but there are subtle differences.